HankB/pmb/README.md

 ## TODO

 * Provide additional capabilities for `pmb-init` to match the Ansible playboiok used for Debian.
-* Modify `pmb-init` to work with Debian.
-* Implerment a .env file for `pmb-init`.
+This will be in the form of a "helper" which will be sourced by `pmb-init` and `pmb-add` and which will have access to all ENV vars in the main script.
+Specific adds for Debian (see <https://raspi.debian.net/defaults-and-settings/> for detail) include
+    * hostname
+    * root_authorized_key (This will allow the user to SSH into the install from the PC on which the script is run.)
+* Add spoofing for Ethernet and Wifi MAC addresses.

 ## Usage: